Interplay between many-body correlations, strain and lattice relaxation in twisted bilayer graphene

 \subsection{Model and method}

-\outline{Describe THF} The THF model accurately maps the BM continuum model for twisted bilayer graphene to a generalized periodic Anderson model~\cite{songMagicAngleTwistedBilayer2022}.
-Per moir\'{e} unit cell, two localized $f$ modes (per spin and valley) represent the maximally localized Wannier functions, which correspond to $p_x\pm i p_y$ orbitals localized at the locally AA-stacked regions and capture $\sim96\%$ of the flat band spectral weight.
-Four dispersive $c$-modes (per spin and valley) make up most of the two closest remote bands above and below the flat-band manifold and reproduce the correct band representation of the flat bands by virtue of a band inversion at the $\Gamma_{M}$ point.
-Per spin and valley, the non-interacting Hamiltonian can be written in the form of a $6\times 6$ matrix $H^\eta_{HF}(k)$ acting on the spinor $(f^\eta_\alpha,c^\eta_a)$ with $a=1,2,3,4$ and $\alpha=1,2$ and $\eta = K, K'$ representing the valley.
+In order to correctly describe the dynamical properties of the (magic angle) MA-TBLG electronic structure, we make use of the Topological Heavy Fermion model (THF)~\cite{songMagicAngleTwistedBilayer2022}, which represents the physics of the flat bands in terms of maximally localized Wannier orbitals accurately mapping the BM continuum model for $1.05^\circ$-twisted bilayer graphene to a generalized periodic Anderson model~\cite{songMagicAngleTwistedBilayer2022}.
+Per moir\'{e} unit cell, two localized $f$-orbitals (per spin and valley) represent the maximally localized Wannier functions, which are centered in the AA-stacked regions, transform like $p_x\pm i p_y$ orbitals under the symmetries of TBLG, and capture $\sim96\%$ of the flat band spectral weight.
+Four dispersive $c$-orbitals (per spin and valley) make up most of the two closest remote bands above and below the flat-band manifold and guarantee the correct elementary band representation of the flat bands by virtue of mode hybridization at the $\Gamma_{M}$ point.
+Per spin and valley, the non-interacting Hamiltonian can be written in the form of a $6\times 6$ matrix $H^\eta_{HF}(k)$ acting on the spinor $(f^\eta_\alpha,c^\eta_a)$ with $a=1,2,3,4$ and $\alpha=1,2$ representing the orbitals and $\eta = K, K'$ representing the valleys.